LazarusID/embedded-life/README.md

 This repo was designed for a deep-dive code retreat about advanced testing and mocking.
 To use this, you'll need the following installed on your system:

 - [Docker](http://docker.com) to install a working Linux development environment on your workstation.

-If you are already running on a Linux or OS X system, you will instead need to install a working C/C++ development environment and the *check* testing framework.
-- [Arduino](http://arduino.cc) to get necessary headers for testing, and to build a final executable if you are going to actually run on embedded hardware.
+## More Details

+More information about the usage is available from the repo's [website](https://lazarusid.github.io/embedded-life/).

 ## Setting Up the Docker Container